dlab-berkeley/prompt-engineering/README.md

 ## Workshop Goals

 In this workshop, we provide an introduction to prompt engineering using LLM chatbots like OpenAI's ChatGPT, Anthropic's Claude and Google's Gemini.
+Prompt engineering is the art of effectively communicating with AI to elicit desired results.
 We will offer an overview of LLM chatbots, and discuss several prompting techniques and tips.

 ## Learning Objectives